 Also, you don’t want to be only targeting keywords at the bottom of the funnel as it’s really difficult to rank in SERPs for profitable keywords with only transactional and commercial keywords.

-And by targeting keywords across all stages of the buyer journey you will maximize your SEO potential as you can create brand awareness which helps create trust with potential prospects, then move them down the funnel and lastly improve the chance of closing the deal or selling your services or products.
+And by targeting keywords across all stages of the buyer journey you will maximize your SEO potential as you can create brand awareness which helps create trust with potential prospects, then move them down the SEO funnel and lastly improve the chance of closing the deal or selling your services or products.

 SEO is a powerful strategy that can drive you leads across all stages of the buyer journey if you do it right.